Those Were The Days

 Catalogue Number: Columbia DB 8493

-The first of the Nocturnes' UK singles, A New Man, is noteworthy for it's B-side, Suddenly Free, which was written by Ross Mitchell in partnership with the group's record producer David Paramour and the as-yet-unknown Tim Rice (alias David Dapp and Gerrard Portslade).
-David and Tim had also written Wish You Would Show Me Your Mind as a B-side for the Nocturnes' 1967 single I Do, I Do.
+The first of The Nocturnes' UK singles, A New Man, is noteworthy for it's B-side, Suddenly Free, which was written by Ross Mitchell in partnership with the group's record producer David Paramour and the as-yet-unknown Tim Rice (alias David Dapp and Gerrard Portslade).
+David and Tim had also written Wish You Would Show Me Your Mind as a B-side for The Nocturnes' 1967 single I Do, I Do.

 The next two singles, Carpet Man and Montage, were Jimmy Webb compositions.
-Carpet Man had originally been recorded by the 5th Dimension, a male / female vocal harmony group from Los Angeles who had their first US Top 10 hit in 1967 with another Jimmy Webb song, Up, Up And Away.
+Carpet Man had originally been recorded by The Fifth Dimension, a male / female vocal harmony group from Los Angeles who had their first US Top 10 hit in 1967 with another Jimmy Webb song, Up, Up And Away.
 They make it into the UK charts for the first time in 1969 with Aquarius / Let The Sunshine In (a medley of songs from the hippie musical Hair).

 The Nocturnes record their version of Carpet Man on 29th April and 6th May at the famous Abbey Road Studios in London.
 The track is released as a single in the UK on 19th July, just as Irish actor Richard Harris is scoring a big hit on both sides of the Atlantic with yet another Jimmy Webb song - the classic MacArthur Park.